 From Sega Retro

-- For the similarly-named Japanese video game developer, see VR-1 Japan.
+- For the similarly-named Japanese game developer, see VR-1 Japan.

 |System(s): Large attraction|

 Designed to be one of the premier attractions of Sega's Amusement Theme Park venues in Japan, as well as SegaWorld London and Sega World Sydney, it became one of the more well-received aspects of the venture, and thanks in part to its Mega Visor Display is still considered a highly advanced example of immersive VR technology for its time.

 - 2 Ride experience